-First, we will consider an $\infty$-surgery on the right component of $(2,2n)$ torus link complement.
-Since the longitudes $\alpha_1^{a,L}$ and $\alpha_1^{a,R}$ of left and right components are passing through the $\beta_1$ and $\beta_2$ respectively, the $\infty$-surgery on the right components gives a unknot complement with framing $(n-1)$.
-We compute $\widehat{CFD}$ of the unknot complement as follows. \\
+First, we will consider an $\infty$-surgery on the right component of $(2,2n)$-torus link complement.
+Since the longitudes $\alpha_1^{a,L}$ and $\alpha_1^{a,R}$ of the left and right components are passing through $\beta_1$ and $\beta_2$ respectively, the $\infty$-surgery on the right components gives an unknot complement with framing $(n-1)$.
+We compute $\widehat{CFD}$ of the unknot complement in the following way. \\